 Trump authorizes sanctions over ICC Afghanistan war crimes case

 President Donald Trump on Thursday issued an executive order authorizing U.S. sanctions against International Criminal Court employees involved in an investigation into whether American forces committed war crimes in Afghanistan.
-A senior Trump administration official, without providing details, said the investigation is "being pushed forward by an organization of dubious integrity" - referring to the Hague-based ICC - and accused Russia of having a role.
+In announcing the action, Trump administration officials said the Hague-based tribunal threatens to infringe upon U.S. national sovereignty and accused Russia of manipulating it to serve Moscow's ends.

+"We cannot, we will not stand by as our people are threatened by a kangaroo court," Secretary of State Mike Pompeo said in announcing the move.
+Rights activists assailed Trump's move.
+Andrea Prasow, the Washington director for Human Rights Watch, said the action "demonstrates contempt for the global rule of law" and represents a "blatant attempt at obstruction."

 ALSO READ